How to make a speckle pattern suitable for Digital Image Correlation?

-It is also necessary to take care to adapt the size of the spots, this results from a compromise between the phenomenon studied (fine spots) and the resolution of the imager (size large enough to be visible by the sensor).
+This results from a compromise between the phenomenon studied (fine spots) and the image’s resolution (size large enough to be visible by the sensor).

 Speckle pattern using spray paint

-Different types of speckles encountered during Eikosim’s tests
+Different types of speckles encountered during EikoSim’s tests

-Indeed, certain materials, such as concrete, even have a “natural” texture which has sufficient heterogeneity to act as a natural speckle pattern, as shown in Fig. 4.
+Indeed, certain materials, such as concrete, even have a “natural” texture that has sufficient heterogeneity to act as a natural speckle pattern, as shown in Fig. 4.

-The advantage of this technique is that the randomness as well as the management of the size of the spots are entirely controlled by the user who can choose himself the min and max diameters of his speckle spots.
+The advantage of this technique is that the randomness, as well as the management of the size of the spots, are entirely controlled by the user, who can choose for themselves the min and max diameters of his speckle spots.

 written and illustrated by Girolamo MINCUZZI and Simon NOURRY

-It is well known that after irradiating the surface of a material like metal, semiconductor or even transparent dielectric with few ultrashort pulses is possible to modify the surface morphology with the generation of subwavelength ripples.
+It is well known that after irradiating the surface of a material like metal, semiconductor or even transparent dielectric with few ultrashort pulses, it is possible to modify the surface morphology with the generation of subwavelength ripples.

-By increasing the number N of pulses LIPSS tends to be transformed in micro-grooves which are parallel to the polarization direction (see Fig.6 (c) and (d)).
+By increasing the number N of pulses, LIPSS tends to be transformed in micro-grooves that are parallel to the polarization direction (see Fig.6 (c) and (d)).

 Moreover, thanks to the synchronized use of laser beam scanners and translation stages it is possible to efficiently process surfaces larger than a single pulse spot and varying from some tens of microns up to nearly 1m.

-For all tests we used a 350-fs pulsed laser emitting at λ = 1030 nm with repetition rate of 500 kHz (Tangerine from Amplitude Systemes) and spot size 2ω0 ≈ 35 µm.
+For all tests, we used a 350-fs pulsed laser emitting at λ = 1030 nm with a repetition rate of 500 kHz (Tangerine from Amplitude Systemes) and spot size 2ω0 ≈ 35 µm.
 Values of R ≈ 20% corresponding to a grey color were found for surfaces having a size comprised between 1cm2 and 0.2mm × 0.2mm utilizing the same set of process parameters.

 But, whilst Fig.8 left is relative to a 1cm2 and has been processed with a pulse energy of E = 50 µJ, Fig.3 right is relative to 100µm × 200µm and has been processed with E = 32 µJ.

-We made two different patterns having features with different size and varying from some cm2 to ≈100 µm×100 µm.
-Results are shown in the Fig. 9.
+We made two different patterns having features with different sizes and varying from some cm2 to ≈100 µm×100 µm.
+Results are shown in Fig. 9.

-We were finally able to create a speckle with different levels of grey (by mixing the random creation of white, grey and black), on a mirrored steel surface.
+We were finally able to create a speckle pattern with different levels of grey (by mixing the random creation of white, grey, and black) on a mirrored steel surface.